JoseMartinsNetto/Xcode-Preferences/README.md

 As a gift, you can install a the [One Dark theme for Xcode](https://github.com/bojan/xcode-one-dark) for your code following above steps:

-* Go to “FontAndColorThemes” folder and paste “One Dark.xccolortheme” file.
+* Go to “FontAndColorThemes” folder and paste “One Dark.xccolortheme” files.
+* Create FontAndColorThemes folder if doesn't exists.
 * Then open Xcode and go to “Preferences > Fonts & Colors” and choose “One Dark Theme”.